An institution which does not meet the definition of institution

 regarding the physical location of all clinical or internship sites,

-the clinicals or internships.
+end date of the clinicals or internships.

 (ii) The Board shall renew the Certificate of Authorization

 based solely on providing clinicals or internships in Texas if it